lzim/mtl/blue/session02/s02_learner/mtl_session02_see.md

 # MTL Live Session 02

-## Today we're modeling to learn how to check our patient data and team trends
+## Today we're modeling to learn how to check our patient data and team trends.

 ## Done and Do (15 minutes)